Jenkir/Jenkir/README.md

-I am currently working as a data analyst at Baltimore Development Corporation and can be reached at jenkirschnick@gmail.com or jduffy@baltimoredevelopment.com.
+I specialize in working with ESG and impact investing data.
+I can be reached at jennifer@cherrytreelaneanalytics.io.
-I earned a Data Analytics certificate from Johns Hopkins University in Baltimore, MD.

 <!---